-Are you wanting to just shout or say a friendly “Happy New Year”?
-Writing a formal email to a boss or client?
-Creating marketing collateral?
-Sending a holiday card to friends and family?
+Want to shout or say a friendly “Happy New Year”?
+Are you writing a formal email to a boss or client?
+Maybe you’re creating marketing collateral?
+Or perhaps you’re sending a holiday card to friends and family?

-Who really ever says “Wishing you…” in conversation?
+Does anyone ever really say “Wishing you…” in conversation?

 But then think about this scenario: You’re the teacher of a Kung Fu school and are giving a martial arts demonstration or Lion Dance in front of a crowd.
-Deciding on what tone you want to set, the impression you want to give, etc., will help you choose the type of greeting to use.
-We’re all friends here vs. esteemed public, we’d like to wish you…
+Deciding on what tone you want to set, the impression you want to convey, etc., will help you choose the greeting to use Are we all friends here vs. the esteemed public?
+Would we announce “we’d like to wish you…”?

 Formal vs. Informal — the Chinese Way

-Casually, just using the three-, or more often, four-word, greeting will work.
-“Happy New Year ” would be the obvious example.
+Casually, just using the three-, or more often, four-word, the greeting will work.
+“Happy New Year” would be the obvious example.

 Sometimes, however, you might want to say “Wishing you…” and then whatever you’re wishing them.
-It might be just “Happy New Year”, but it might also be something more creative, meaningful, symbolic or elaborate and poetic, such as “happiness and prosperity” or “a meteoric rise in business”.
+Although it may be a simple “Happy New Year,” but it might also be something more creative, meaningful, symbolic, or elaborate and poetic, such as “happiness and prosperity” or “a meteoric rise in business.”

-So, if you’d like to get a wee-bit formal and say “Wishing you…”, then it’s one of these, depending on who you’re saying it to:
+So, if you’d like to get a wee-bit formal and say “Wishing you…”, then it’s one of these, depending on who you’re speaking to: